The science is in! A daily skincare routine is critical to healthy-looking, fresh skin.

-At night, your skin is five times more receptive to active ingredients and healthy products, as they absorb into the skin and do all the work for you overnight.
+At night, the skin is five times more receptive to active ingredients and healthy products.

-Also, while sleeping, your skin produces three times more collagen, a key ingredient for keeping the skin plump and smooth.
+Also, while sleeping, the skin produces three times more collagen, a key ingredient to keep the skin plump and smooth.

 Getting your beauty sleep is not a joke but honest, expert dermatologist advice.

-A lack of sleep increases your cortisol levels (the stress hormone), putting your skin in a pro-inflammatory state.
+The lack of sleep increases cortisol levels (the stress hormone), putting the skin in a pro-inflammatory state.

 An inflammatory state means sullen-looking skin and puffiness around the eyes, compromising overall skin health.

-Sleep is also why most anti-aging products are recommended to be applied at night – skin absorption triples at night.
+Sleep is also why most anti-aging products are applied at night – skin absorption triples at night.